square/dagger-intellij-plugin/README.md

 Download
 --------

-[Download][2] the plugin zip and select "Install Plugin From Disk" in IntelliJ's plugin preferences.
+[Download][2] the plugin jar and select "Install Plugin From Disk" in IntelliJ's plugin preferences.

 License